AngelMaldonado/prueba-context-engineering/README.md

 ## 🔄 Resetting User Profile

-CoachX is designed as a **single-user MVP**.
+CoachX is designed as a **single-user**.
 To test with different user profiles:

 ### Option 1: UI Button (Easiest)